Raynos/funpm/README.md

 `funpm update` will update `node_modules`, `package.json` and `funpm-shrinkwrap.json` with a new module.

+It will do a pre-flight `npm ls` to ensure that the tree is in a good shape before doing any mutations.

 You run `funpm update module@version` to update a single module.
 This will install the module at the version you asked and update the `package.json` and `funpm-shrinkwrap.json` file.